Looking to understand a term we haven't listed here? Ask us in a message and we can add it to the list!

 Filters: Filters are selective lists based on predetermined criteria.
 They allow you to change your view within the Staffing Timeline based on Channel, Team, Queue, Site, and Skill.

-First contact resolution: The percentage of issues handled completely in the initial contact where a customer does not need additional assistance.
+First contact resolution: The percent of issues handled completely in the initial contact where a customer does not need additional assistance.

 Forecast accuracy: The degree to which your prediction of support volume reflects the reality of observed support volume.

 Full-time equivalent (FTE): The number of hours needed to handle case volume, expressed in units of full-time work weeks (40-hour increments).

 Interval: A period of time which is measured and treated independently for volume forecasting, staffing and analysis.
 Common intervals for support operations are 60 minutes, 30 minutes or 15 minutes.

 Occupancy rate: The percent of logged-in time that an agent spent actively working on customer issues.
 Industry standard occupancy rates range from 70-85% and it is often recommended not to exceed 85% occupancy to guard against agent burnout.

 People: People in Assembled indicate your team that can log into the platform.
 People were previously known as agents and/or users.